gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 To download all the files of a dataset, you need to use the AWS CLI.
 Please note that you need to have the AWS CLI v2 installed to follow the below steps.
 For more information on how to prepare your system for CLI upload (and download), visit this [guide](setting-up-the-aws-cli.html){:target="\_blank"}.

-* Your temporary read-only AWS programmatic access creditals will be shown.
+* Your temporary read-only AWS programmatic access credentials will be shown.
 Choose the format that you require (Linux, Windows CMD or Windows Powershell) and click the _click to copy_ button on the right hand side.
 * Paste the credentials into your AWS CLI terminal environment.
 * Using the terminal, navigate to where you want the data to be downloaded to.
 Click on the _click to copy_ button and paste into the terminal, remembering to change the name `folder` to something meaningful for you.
 * You can use other AWS CLI commands to explore the directory or you can use the GUI to preview the datasets contents.